youyoubilly/pantilt/README.md

 ## STL 3D Model

-You are welcome to download the stl file I designed for the simple pan tilt of CSI camera, and 3D print it out. \
+You are welcome to download the stl file I designed for this simple pan tilt of CSI camera, and 3D print it out. \
-It can used for Jetson nao or Raspberry Pi. \
-You may adjust the stl model for different use.
+You may adjust the stl model for different use.\

-If you have other stl designs of pan tilt for sharing, it would be appreciated! \
+It would be appreciated if you can share your stl design of a different pan tilt as well! \
-I will add it to stl folder as well.
+I will add it to stl folder if you have one to share.

 ## Other Languages
 English document is available here: [**GitHub - pantilt**](https://github.com/youyoubilly/pantilt) \
-Chinese document is available here: [**中文文档传送门**](/zh-chs/README.md) 国内仓库：[**Gitee传送门**](https://gitee.com/billio/servo_pan_tilt)
+Chinese document is available here: [**中文传送门**](/zh-chs/README.md); 国内仓库：[**Gitee传送门**](https://gitee.com/billio/servo_pan_tilt)

 It would be **appreciated** if you can contribute to write this document in other languages!